 Pam has recently opened a blog that addresses issues at the intersection of racial justice, social movements, and the criminal justice system.

-Pam has prepared long and short biographical sketches based on the different themes of her work.
+Pam has prepared several biographical statements based on the different themes of her work.
 If you have invited her to speak, you have her permission to edit these as appropriate for your publicity materials.
-Pamela Oliver’s full c.v.
+Pamela Oliver’s c.v.
 Here is a link to a high-resolution photo.